sparshrestha/tech-in-nepal/README.md

 ## Organization
 - [Girls in Tech Nepal](https://nepal.girlsintech.org/) - Girls in Tech (GIT) is the largest women in tech organization in the world focused on the engagement, education, and empowerment of girls and women who are passionate about technology.

+## CyberSecurity Companies
+- [bugv](https://bugv.io/) - Nepal First Crowdsourced Cyber Security Platform
+- [CryptoGen Nepal](https://cryptogennepal.com/) - A Cyber Security Solutions company that aims to provide professional cyber security solutions
+- [https://cynicaltechnology.com/](https://cynicaltechnology.com/) - A Kathmandu-based cyber-security startup company
+- [SayCure](https://saycure.io/) - We are a group of young, enthusiastic and like minded people based in Nepal working together through our expertise in various domains of information security for a common goal of securing the Internet cyber space.
+- [EMINENCE WAYS](https://eminenceways.com/) - SECURES YOUR DATA FROM UNAUTHORIZED ACCESS OR MODIFICATION

 ## Games Studios